Box 3 Tax and Investing

 Large temporary inflows — bonus, property proceeds, inheritance — arriving in late December inflate your tax base for the full year.
 Timing them to January can help.
 Caution: the Belastingdienst has an anti-arbitrage rule.
 If you sell investments to park as savings on 1 January and then buy back within three months (between 1 October and 31 March), the tax office may disregard the transaction unless you can demonstrate a legitimate non-tax reason.

 Some high-net-worth investors hold assets through a private investment company (beleggings-BV), which is taxed under corporate rules rather than Box 3.
 The administrative overhead is significant and the break-even portfolio size is generally considered to be well above €500,000.
-If this applies to you, the decision requires a Dutch belastingadviseur — this is not a DIY strategy.
+This requires a Dutch belastingadviseur — not a DIY strategy.

 Do foreign accounts and brokers count in Box 3?